 Clint "Hot Rod" Sletten

-his smile returned, “My son is the greatest achievement I’ll ever know!”
-For 17 years, they’ve been the best of friends.
+Since 2000, they’ve been the best of friends.
 “No way,” he says, “No way he’ll work in this cutthroat business!
 He’ll be off to college soon…” “What then?”
 I asked with an uncertainty of what this man could possibly say next.
 He looks out of the window as we pass an off ramp and smirks.

 Had he been there before?
-25 years in the trenches he’s apprenticed several great artists and still works between his shops, The Asylum in Ames, Iowa and Hot Rod’s in Newton, Iowa.
-“I’m gonna get back on the road,” he said before losing consciousness to the Gin on his breath.
-In a
+25 years in the trenches he’s apprenticed several great artists and still works between his shops, The Asylum in Ames, Hot Rod’s Tattoo in Newton, and Sovereign Tattoo in Johnston.

 One of the last.
 Mesmerized by his relentless ranting, I asked, “Was it all worth it?”
 “I’ll have the Surf ‘n Turf…” He replied… Getting back on the road, I left him at a dirty, blue roofed hotel.
 Tools of his trade in a backpack and nothing but an unsure future he traveled on.
 Back to his beginnings.
 A pirate sailing the seas of creativity.
 If you’re fortunate you may just catch him at a convention center near you!